MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/csp-admin-users.md

 ### Add users from your own organization

 Typically, a partner organization includes employees with different responsibilities.
 You can assign different roles to users in your Partner Center environment depending on their responsibilities.
-For more information, see [Roles, permissions, and workspace access for users](/partner-center/account-settings/permissions-overview).
+Learn more in [Roles, permissions, and workspace access for users](/partner-center/account-settings/permissions-overview).

 Employees in your partner organization can access [!INCLUDE[prod_short](prod_short.md)] environments in your customers' tenants if they are a member of a security group that is assigned an Entra role that allows for administration and access of [!INCLUDE[prod_short](prod_short.md)] in a *granular delegated administration privileges (GDAP)* relationship set up with the customer.
 These partner users in a customer tenant are called *delegated administrators* in daily shorthand.
 For more information, see [Delegated Administrator Access to Business Central Online](../../administration/delegated-admin.md).